-Our newly constructed center opened on March 11, 2019, with the capacity to not only feed and care for wild animals but to provide medical care as well.
-Along with the new center, volunteers also operate an education program that brings information about wildlife to children and adults.
+Our newly-constructed center opened on March 11, 2019, with the capacity to not only feed and care for wild animals but to provide medical care as well.
+The center has continued to grow with the addition of diagnostic medical equipment, outside enclosures, and a new education center.
+We now employ full- and part-time trained staff, supported by volunteers, and offer excellent medical and husbandry care for the approximately 3,000 injured, orphaned, and sick wild patients admitted each year.
+Volunteers also operate an education program that brings information about wildlife to children and adults.

 As we continue to grow and to help more animals, we are very appreciative of the support we have received from our community and from the many businesses that have helped us.
 Without that support, we would not exist.

 Ruth moved to Texas almost three years ago after retiring from a career in accounting management with a well known Animal Health Care manufacturing company in Kansas City.
 Both she and Roger were volunteering at a wildlife rehab center in the Kansas City area before they moved so they were naturally drawn to look for opportunities in the Georgetown area.